techidaily/site-win11-tips/source/_posts/a-step-by-step-approach-to-setting-up-windows-11s-pc-manager.md

 ![Manage large files in PC Manger app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/manage-large-files-in-pc-manger-app.jpg)

  The other two tools are shortcuts to system apps present on Windows.
 One is Storage Sense and the other opens up the Installed App list.
-Check out our guide on[How to Use Storage Sense on Windows 11](https://www.makeuseof.com/windows-11-storage-sense-guide/) for more information.
+Check out our guide on [How to Use Storage Sense on Windows 11](https://www.makeuseof.com/windows-11-storage-sense-guide/) for more information.

 **Process Management** lists out the top apps in use that consume the most RAM on your system.
 Click on the**End** button to close a process without opening up Task Manager every time.